sCrypt-Inc/scryptTS-docs/docs/advanced/sighash-in-signature.md

 Someone attempting to write a blank check can construct a transaction with several inputs and no output, and sign all the inputs with `NONE`.
 The signatures only commit to inputs of the transaction.
 This allows anyone to add their desired outputs to the transaction to spend the funds in anyway she wants.

-## How to Use it in sCrypt
+## How to generate a signature with a specific sighash

-For those contract public methods that require one or more signatures as the parameters, we can specify different sighash types for the signatures when calling it.
+For those contract public methods that require one or more signatures as input parameters, we can specify different sighash types for the signatures when calling it.

-Check the [P2PKH](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/p2pkh.ts) contract again in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate) repository, it requires a `sig` and a `pubey` to unlock.
+Take the [P2PKH contract](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#method-with-signatures) as an example, it requires a signature to `unlock`.

 ```ts
 @method()